FlDx031/Csharp-Algorithm-Games/README.md

-# 🎮 CODING GAMES FOR DEVELOPERS
+# 🎮 CODING GAMES FOR YOUNG DEVELOPERS
-Bienvenue dans ma collection de mini-jeux de programmation en **C#** conçus pour les développeurs juniors ! 🕹️
+Welcome to my collection of **C#** programming mini-games designed for junior people. ! 🕹️

 ---

 ## 📖 À PROPOS DU PROJET
-Ces 10 jeux couvrent une variété de concepts clés en algorithmie, programmation orientée objet, et manipulation de structures de données.
-**Chaque jeu est conçu pour :**
-- 🎯 TESTER VOS COMPÉTENCES EN RÉSOLUTION DE PROBLÈMES.
-- 💡 APPRENDRE DES CONCEPTS CLÉS COMME LES ARBRES BINAIRES, LA RECHERCHE BINAIRE, ET PLUS ENCORE.
-- 🚀 PROGRESSER TOUT EN PRENANT PLAISIR À CODER.
+These 10 games cover a variety of key concepts in algorithmics and data structure manipulation to prepare you for technical interview by having some fun.

+**Each game is created with the purpose to help you to:**
+- 🎯 Test your problem solving skills.
+- 💡 Learn key concepts such as Binary Research, hashpmap and others.
+- 🚀 Progress by having some fun.

 ---

-## 🕹️ LISTE DES JEUX
+## 🕹️ Game List
-1. 🧩 **ANAGRAM** : TROUVEZ SI DEUX MOTS SONT DES ANAGRAMMES.
+1. 🧩 **ANAGRAM** : Find out if two words are anagrams.
-2. 🔄 **CUSTOMIZED SORTING** : CLASSEZ DES OBJETS SELON DES RÈGLES PERSONNALISÉES.
+2. 🔄 **CUSTOMIZED SORTING** : Sorting objects regardind some specific rules.
-3. 🔢 **FIZZBUZZ** : RÉSOLVEZ CE CLASSIQUE DES ENTRETIENS !
+3. 🔢 **FIZZBUZZ** : Classic Game !!
-4. 🎲 **GUESSING GAME** : DEVINEZ LE NOMBRE SECRET AVEC UN MAXIMUM D'ESSAIS.
+4. 🎲 **GUESSING GAME** : Guess the number within k trials.
-5. 🔁 **PALINDROME** : VÉRIFIEZ SI UNE CHAÎNE DE CARACTÈRES EST UN PALINDROME.
+5. 🔁 **PALINDROME** : Check whether a string is a palindrome.
-6. 🛠️ **PASSWORD GENERATOR** : CRÉEZ DES MOTS DE PASSE SÉCURISÉS DE MANIÈRE ALÉATOIRE.
+6. 🛠️ **PASSWORD GENERATOR** : Creat a password and check ir's strong enough.
-7. ❌⭕ **TIC-TAC-TOE** : JOUEZ À CE JEU CLASSIQUE CONTRE L'ORDINATEUR.
+7. ❌⭕ **TIC-TAC-TOE** : Classic Game !!
-8. 📊 **WORD FREQUENCY COUNTER** : COMPTEZ LA FRÉQUENCE DES MOTS DANS UNE PHRASE.
+8. 📊 **WORD FREQUENCY COUNTER** : Count the number of word in a sentence.
-9. 🌳 **BINARY TREE PATH FINDER** : CONSTRUISEZ UN ARBRE BINAIRE ET TROUVEZ DES CHEMINS.
+9. 🌳 **BINARY TREE PATH FINDER** : Creat a binary tree !
-10. 🧭 **MINIMALIST LABYRINTH** : RÉSOLVEZ UN LABYRINTHE DE MANIÈRE ALGORITHMIQUE.
+10. 🧭 **MINIMALIST LABYRINTH** : Try to find the way out from the maze !

 ---

-## 🛠️ Technologies utilisées
+## 🛠️ Technology used
-- Langage : C#
+- Programming language : C#
 - Framework : .NET Core

-## 🏆 Objectifs du projet
-- Développer des compétences clés en algorithmie.
-- Proposer des exercices adaptés aux entretiens techniques.
-- Créer une ressource éducative amusante pour la communauté.

-## 🤝 Contribuer
+## 🤝 Contribute
-Les contributions sont les bienvenues !
-Si vous avez une idée de jeu ou une amélioration, créez une issue ou soumettez une pull request.
+Contributions are welcome!
+If you have a game idea or an improvement, create an issue or submit a pull request.

 ENJOY !! 🚀😀